misener/GRTTWaK-website/_posts/2017-01-29-episode-403-toronto.md

 ---
+art19_id: 04e79d7e-578a-4163-aae1-e0d340415abd
 categories: episodes
+city: Toronto
+episode: 3
+guid: e9d9eebb-83ca-4927-a6c3-5863aee2be7a
+megaphone_uid: GUR3200395819
 number: 403
-quote: "Smiling is an infectious disease"
-city: Toronto
 permalink: /episode/403/
+quote: Smiling is an infectious disease
+season: 4
 simplecast_episode_id: 58915
-art19_id: 04e79d7e-578a-4163-aae1-e0d340415abd
 ---

 Bhoomika gets infected, Benj has a love affair with an inanimate object, Chelsea invents a menstruation detective, and much more.
 Recorded live in Toronto at the Tranzac club.